 06 Dec Tips I learn in winning three Singapore Marathon Races

-Altogether, I won three races from Singapore Marathon.
+Altogether, I won three races from the Singapore Marathon.
 The races were called differently and the races were won with different strategies.
-As Singapore Stanchart 2018 is fast approaching, I have decided, for the benefit of the runners running in the race, to share some of the tips that made me to do well in the race.
+As Singapore Stanchart 2018 is fast approaching, I have decided, for the benefit of the runners running in the race, to share some of the tips that made me do well in the race.

 Mobil Marathon 1987

-It was in year 1987, that I ran Mobil Marathon.
+It was in the year 1987, that I ran Mobil Marathon.
 My contender was Tan Choon Ghee and Ricky Khoo.
-My former Lecturer of the then College Physical Education came to me and discuss with me on my marathon race, which was few days away, at that time.
+My former Lecturer of the then College Physical Education came to me and discuss with me on my marathon race, which was a few days away, at that time.
 Her name was Ms Helen Gilby.
 She was also a runner herself and she used to come in first in a number of races.

 She told me to drink for every station and not to avoid water from any station.
 I asked her on when onwards in a marathon to start drinking.
 She told me to drink for each 5km till 35km.
 Eventually, I came in first.
 I did 2hr 40min.
-I was selected to represent Singapore for Biwako Marathon 1988.
+I was selected to represent Singapore for the Biwako Marathon 1988.

 Singapore International Marathon 1994

 I came in first again.
 In the race, my time was 2hr 34min 02sec.
 I was overall 12th in the International Category for Men Open.
 In this race, I realised that if one wants to get a good time, it is advisable not to stop while you are running.
 In the past, I used to stop while running.

 Stanchart Marathon 2008